 Grants and Awards

-In 2012, Karin was awarded a grant from the Friends of the Drottningholm Palace Theatre, and was selected to receive The Swedish Early Music Award for 2012.
+In 2017, Karin received grants from the Swedish Arts Grants Comittee and the International Dance Programme for creating and curating the production Dialects/Dialogues.
+In 2012, she was awarded a grant from the Friends of the Drottningholm Palace Theatre, and was selected to receive The Swedish Early Music Award.
 In previous years, she received grants from the Swedish Arts Grants Committee, Nordic Culture Point, the Carina Ari Foundations, and the friends of the University of Dance in Stockholm.